Managing for happiness is essential for great leaders.

 Side note: Jurgen wrote a book about developing better leaders and leading developers.
 If you want to dig deeper in the topic, check it out here.

 You need to find where the risk aversion of employees comes from.
 If they're not willing to test new things, it’s usually because of the company culture.
-It’s a good idea to start rewarding experiments.
+To foster an entrepreneurial mindset in your engineering team, start rewarding experiments.

 Engineering managers can do much in order to inspire and motivate their team members.
 It’s a famous quote that people don't quit organizations, they quit their managers.
 Managers are responsible for the atmosphere and environment in and around their team.